Black hair: Tips for everyday care

-Unique in appearance and structure, African-American hair is especially fragile and prone to injury and damage.
-More than half of African-American women will cite thinning hair or hair loss as their top hair concern.
-Fortunately, there is a lot African-Americans can do to help minimize damage and keep their hair beautiful.
+Unique in appearance and structure, Black people's hair is especially fragile and prone to injury and damage.
+More than half of African American women will cite thinning hair or hair loss as their top hair concern.
+Fortunately, there is a lot you can do to help minimize damage and keep your hair beautiful.

-To help African Americans keep their hair healthy, dermatologists recommend the following tips:
+To help keep Black hair healthy, dermatologists recommend the following tips:

 Use conditioner.
 Use conditioner every time you wash your hair.
 Be sure to coat the ends of the hair with conditioner, as the ends are the oldest and most fragile part of your hair.